scottokamura/MovieAnalysis/README.md

       - Common genre or genre combinations
       - Common directors or writers
       - Ideal production budget to minimize loss and maximize ROI -->

+# Contact
+If you want to contact me, you can reach me at scott.okamura@gmail.com.

 ### Additional Contents